TAUGHT IN ENGLISH ❯

 The Master in Cinema and New formats production prefers knowledge and training in the Cinema, Photography and Audiovisual Area or in the humanities and economics area.

 Enrolment in Master’s programs is on the basis of an admission assessment, which aims to understand the candidate’s potential and verify their commitment to undertake the chosen Master’s program.
 Candidates must submit their Curriculum Vitae, a 500-word personal statement and the certificate of English language proficiency (min.
 B2).
+Candidates can also submit their portfolio, the abstract of their thesis, or any relevant documents to show their skills and experience.
 The admission assessment consists of an interview with our academic staff discussing the applicant’s portfolio, experience, projects, and any works and documents that may be relevant for admission purposes.
 The interview may also be held online.

 KEY DATES